Grilled Pork Kabobs with Apples

 Servings: 6 (this recipe is easy to double, too)

-These kabobs combine apples and pork for a unique grilled entree.
+These pork tenderloin kabobs combine apples and pork for a unique grilled entree.
 We’ve probably all taken a shot at grilling pork, right?
-Pork is a natural for the grill; it’s lean but has just enough fat to make it tender and flavorful.
+Pork tenderloin is a natural for the grill; it’s lean but has just enough fat to make it tender and flavorful.

+Smoky sweet grilled apples.
+Grilled apples turn out so unexpectedly flavorful.
 I confess, up until these kabobs my only experience with grilled apples has been apple s’mores.
-My kids will try poking anything onto a stick when we’re making s’mores and apples are always a hit.
-Roasted apple slices on a graham cracker along with a perfectly (or sometimes not so perfectly) roasted marshmallow is a great flavor combo.
-And hey, mom won’t complain; apples are healthier than chocolate.
+My kids will try poking anything onto a stick when we’re making s’mores!

-And the glaze!
-This apricot glaze is so heavenly.
-The glaze recipe makes enough so you’ll have plenty for dipping when you serve the kabobs.
-I could eat it by the spoonful.
-Apricot preserves, lemon, Dijon mustard, and fresh rosemary, with just a touch of heat from red pepper flakes–you’ll love this sauce.
-It touches all the taste bases and scores a home-run.
+Heavenly apricot glaze.
+You’re going to love this glaze and the recipe makes enough so you’ll have plenty for dipping when you serve the kabobs.
+Apricot preserves, lemon, Dijon mustard, and fresh rosemary, with just a touch of heat from red pepper flakes–I could eat it by the spoonful.

 What You’ll Need